XingyuChenTim/project-port/README.md

 API: is an Application Programming Interface.
 An API is an interface that allows and enables interaction

 rhs = right hand side

-DT: Directional tree, each leaf node is assigned a class label
-Advantages:
-◦ Inexpensive to construct
-◦ Extremely fast at classifying unknown records
-◦ Easy to interpret for small-sized trees
-◦ Robust for missing values
-◦ Redundant attributes do not adversely affect accuracy of prediction
-◦ Accuracy is comparable to other classification techniques for many simple data sets

-Decision tree issues:
-    -Choosing Splitting Attributes
-    -Ordering of Splitting Attributes
-    -Tree Structure
-    -Stopping Criteria
-    -Training Data Pruning

-SVM: Supervised machine learning technique.
-Kernels, change the margin

 LDA for topic modeling